Ahmar-Siddique/smart-file-organizer/README.md

     "Audio": [".mp3", ".wav", ".flac"]
 }

-This allows categories and supported extensions to be modified without changing the main Python program.
+This allows categories and supported extensions to be modified without changing the main Python program

-# What I Learned

-This project helped me practice:

-* Python functions
-* Dictionaries and lists
-* Loops and conditional statements
-* Exception handling
-* `pathlib`
-* File and directory operations
-* String formatting and f-strings
-* JSON file handling
-* User input validation
-* Boolean logic
-* Program structure
-* Basic logging
-* Defensive programming

-  Version:
+ # Version:

 ""Version 1.0""